WM Phoenix Open Recovery: Beat the Heat and Hangover

 If someone is confused, has stopped sweating in the heat, or loses consciousness, call 911 immediately.
 That may be heat stroke, which is a medical emergency.

-How Do You Recover from the WM Phoenix Open?
+How do you recover from the WM Phoenix Open?

-What Should I Drink at the Phoenix Open to Avoid a Hangover?
+What should I drink at the Phoenix Open to avoid a hangover?

 • Alternate drinks.
 Follow every alcoholic beverage with a glass of water.
 Yes, it means more bathroom trips.
 It also means you'll feel human the next day